AhmcyrCourse/Coursera_Capstone/Report.md

 2. Visualization
 - Using Folium Library to visualize the locations of NTA in New York and for a particular borough

+Neighborhood Tabular Area Centers in New York

 ![newyork info](./images/newyork.png)

+Neighborhood Tabular Area Centers in Manhattan Borough

 ![manhattan info](./images/manhattan.png)

 - Visualize the results of classification

 3- Algorithm of Classification
-- We use KMeans algorithm.
+- We apply KMeans algorithm on the final dataframe.

 # Result

+- Result of the clustering
 ![clusters info](./images/clusters.png)

 # Discussion